|

 selection away from the disease gene, breeders can even eliminate a disease gene

+completely from their line.
 BUT, there are basic limits for any and all DNA

 genetic tests.
 Whether a test is mutation-based or marker-based, it identifies